-How much did you know about Astrid Andersen beforehand?
+How much did you know about Astrid beforehand?

 What references were you working with?
-Did Astrid show you the collection/suggest themes?
+Did Astrid show you the collection or suggest themes?

-we actually talked a lot about music with Astrid.
+We actually talked a lot about music.
 I totally trust her with what she's doing and I've been looking a lot to her collections.
 We selected the music together and put the mix together while I was in London last week.
 I came back to Paris and finished everything up in time for the show, with the help of my partner Sam Tiba.

 Tell us about the score you created and how it represents what people will see on the catwalk?

 Astrid came up with a proper idea of what she wanted and how she wanted it, so I followed her lead on this one and improvised around that.
 We started with Janet Jackson's "Velvet Rope" and she simply asked me to build around it.